Your Cart

 Finally, eating after a workout helps to balance blood sugar, satisfy hunger and bolster energy.

-These foods also belong in a balanced diet exhibiting food synergy, such as including a variety of whole foods in order to maximize their health benefits.
+These post-workout foods also belong in a balanced diet that exhibits food synergy, such as including a variety of whole foods in order to maximize their health benefits.

 While protein and carbs have the biggest impact on supporting recovery, eating healthy fats is important, too, since these aid in nutrient absorption and keep your appetite in check.